-Initially, we recruited approximately 2 x 100 pairs from CloudResearch's filtered panel but encountered issues with many dropped calls.
-We then switched to Cloud Connect and recruited 2 x 175 pairs, resulting in more reliable connections, although we occasionally had to wait for additional subjects to sign up.
+In total, we report results from 545 pairs (47% female, mean age = 42 SD 11.7), 271 pairs in the No Contact condition, and 274 pairs in the Small Talk condition.
+Initially, we recruited approximately 2 x 100 pairs from CloudResearch's filtered Amazon Mechanical Turk panel but encountered issues with dropped video calls.
+We then switched to CloudConnect's panel and recruited 2 x 175 additional pairs, experiencing fewer problems with real-time video interaction with this subject pool.
 Since both panels yielded very similar results, we report the pooled data.
-Along with switching the data source, we made two other changes: we recorded the small talk, and we asked subjects a set of questions to estimate their level of altruism (but only after the game is played).
+(Analyses of the two subsamples are presented in Appendix 1).
+Along with switching the data source, we made two other changes: we recorded the small talk in the CloudConnect sample, and we asked subjects a set of questions to estimate their level of altruism (but only after the game is played) as well as an incentivized prediction of their partner's move.